onap/vnfrqts-requirements/docs/Chapter7/VNF-On-boarding-and-package-management.rst

    :target: VNF or PNF PROVIDER
    :keyword: MUST
    :introduced: dublin
+   :updated: frankfurt
    :impacts: DCAE,Documentation,Integration,SDC
    :validation_mode: static

-   The VNF or PNF PROVIDER *MUST* provide the Service Provider with PM Meta Data (PM Dictionary) to support the analysis of PM events delivered to DCAE.
-The PM Dictionary is to be provided as a separate YAML artifact at onboarding and must follow the VES Event Listener Specification and VES Event Registration Specification which contain the format and content required.
+   THe VNF or PNF PROVIDER MUST provide :ref:`PM_meta_data` (PM Dictionary) to support the analysis of PM data delivered to DCAE.
+   The PM Dictionary is to be provided as a separate YAML artifact at onboarding and must follow the VES Event Registration Specification which contain the format and content required.

 Resource Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^